 Botox can offer a preventative, long-term form of intervention.
 The best time to start this is when the first signs of fine lines on the face appear.

-Besides improving dynamic, moving wrinkles, its possible for Botox to actually reverse mildly etched static wrinkles in cases where the skin has retained much of its youthfulness and elasticity, as with this particular patient.
+Besides improving dynamic, moving wrinkles, it’s possible for Botox to actually reverse mildly etched static wrinkles in cases where the skin has retained much of its youthfulness and elasticity, as with this particular patient.

-Since our muscles work in pairs, relaxing one will activate the opposite muscle to help counterbalance undesired creasing of the skin or droopiness of the eyebrows which results from aging.
+Since our muscles work in pairs, relaxing one will activate the opposite muscle to help counterbalance undesired creasing of the skin or droopiness of the eyebrows, which results from aging.
 The muscles and nerves learn to adopt new patterns of contractions.

-Wrinkle prevention with Botox would involve the daily use of a sunscreen with an SPF of 30 or higher to protect against the damaging effects of sun exposure.
+Wrinkle prevention with Botox would involve the daily use of sunscreen with an SPF of 30 or higher to protect against the damaging effects of sun exposure.
 Other considerations might include boosting collagen production using laser treatment or using a topical retinol product to help improve the rate of skin cell turnover.

 Dr. U would be able to help make the right set of recommendations for individual patients.